jbroadway/products/README.md

-# Simple products page for the Elefant CMS
+# Products is a simple shopping cart for the Elefant CMS

+**Status: Alpha**

+The checkout process is still under development.
+[See here for a stable release.](https://github.com/jbroadway/products/releases/tag/1.0.0)

+--

-This app provides a simple single-page product listing with sales handled through the [Stripe Payments](https://github.com/jbroadway/stripe) app.
+This app provides a simple shopping cart for the Elefant CMS, with sales handled through the [Stripe Payments](https://github.com/jbroadway/stripe) app.

 #### To do:

 * Inventory tracking
-* Shopping cart
+* Update digital downloads
+* Update email receipt templates
+* Create order history view for users
+* Create orders tab in the admin backend

 ## Installation